 - Asbestos siding comes in sheets approximately 16 inches by 24 inches.
 It is very weatherproof but very brittle.
 Remove asbestos siding only if you can remove the siding without damaging it. - Assume that asbestos is present in old gray-colored pipe insulation and duct insulation.
-Don't disturb asbestos-containing pipe or duct insulation. - Caution occupants to avoid disturbing asbestos. - Don't cut, drill, scrape, sand or brush ACM. - Don't remove vermiculite.
-Test vermiculite for asbestos, and use air monitoring if asbestos is present in the vermiculite in a building you're weatherizing.
-If asbestos is present in vermiculite, the building must be deferred.
+Don't disturb asbestos-containing pipe or duct insulation. - Caution occupants to avoid disturbing asbestos. - Don't cut, drill, scrape, sand or brush ACM.

+- Don't remove vermiculite.
+Test vermiculite for asbestos, and use air monitoring if asbestos is present in the vermiculite in a building you're weatherizing. - Don't do a blower-door depressurization test in a building where friable asbestos or vermiculite are present.
+Unless the suspect material has tested negative for asbestos, do a blower-door pressurization test instead to avoid sucking asbestos fibers into the building.